Three Songs on a Trip to the United States

-Three Songs on a Trip to the United States is the fourth album by the experimental rock band Red Krayola, released in 1983 by Pure Freude.
+Three Songs on a Trip to the United States is the fourth album by the American band Red Krayola, released in 1983 by Pure Freude.
 The album was adopted by Drag City and re-issued on CD in 1997.
 The album cover photos were provided by previous member Frederick Barthelme.

 Critical reception

 Alternative Rock singled out the album, writing: "Essentially an EP, the set peaks across its second side and a hefty live slab of stripped-down psychedelics."
 Rock: The Rough Guide called it "highly recommended."